microsoft/semantic-kernel/samples/apps/copilot-chat-app/importdocument/README.md

-﻿# Copilot Chat Document Upload App
+﻿# Copilot Chat Import Document App

 > **!IMPORTANT**
 > This sample is for educational purposes only and is not recommended for production deployments.